by Steven Gledhill for FREEdom from MEdom Project… CLICK HERE to return to Page 1

 - spiritual or moral force

 When speaking of the mind, the inference is typically having to do with intellectual thought and logic.
 When speaking of the heart, the inference is typically having to do with emotion and intention.
 When speaking of the soul… Where is the soul?
-Is it in the brain somewhere, or is it anywhere else for that matter?
+Is it in the brain somewhere?
+Is it in the heart that the soul resides?
+Well… when referring to the heart as anything other than the valve in your chest pumping life-giving blood, the “heart” is also in the brain as a willful, motivational component of cognition.

-The notion of the soul seems to infer something spiritual… something transcendent.
+This matter of the soul sure seems to infer something spiritual… something transcendent.

 It seems that it is the soul—the spirit within every one of us—that leads the way in our connection with God.
 Is it possible then that the soul within us is even bigger than we are?
 Does the soul connect with God, whether we believe in God or not?
 Is that why that girl I mentioned earlier, that said she doesn’t believe in God, panicked when taking those pills and thought she might die; because her soul, connected to her creator, spoke from within all at once to the entire cerebral network, “Don’t do this!”?